kommitters/chaincerts-smart-contracts/vault_contract/README.md

 With this smart contract, you will be able to:

 - Authorize an issuer to store verifiable credentials in a vault.
+- Authorize a list of issuers to store verifiable credentials in a vault.
 - Revoke an issuer for a specific vault.
 - Store a verifiable credential in the recipient's vault.
 - Register a vault given its DID.